Sergio Francisco

-Sergio Francisco Ramos (born 19 March 1979), known as Sergio Francisco, is a Spanish former professional footballer who played as a striker, currently manager of La Liga club Real Sociedad.
+Sergio Francisco Ramos (born 19 March 1979), known as Sergio Francisco, is a Spanish former professional footballer who played as a striker.
+He is the manager of Segunda División club Burgos.

 He spent the vast majority of his 15-year senior career in the lower leagues, amassing Segunda División B totals of 246 games and 71 goals for four teams and representing mainly Real Unión.
 In La Liga, he made four appearances for Real Sociedad.

 Sergio Francisco became a manager after retiring, notably working with the reserve sides of Real Sociedad before arriving in the first team in 2025.

 Playing career

 Born in Irun, Gipuzkoa, Basque Country, Sergio Francisco was a Real Sociedad youth graduate.
 After making his senior debut with the reserves in the Tercera División, he made his first appearance with the main squad on 2 February 1999, coming on as a late substitute for scorer Igor Cvitanović in a 1–0 away win against Atlético Madrid in the round of 16 of the Copa del Rey.

 Troubled by injuries during his spell at the Anoeta Stadium, Sergio Francisco's La Liga bow occurred on 17 September 2000 as he replaced Edgaras Jankauskas for the final 21 minutes of the 4–1 loss at Celta de Vigo.
 In January 2001, he was loaned to Segunda División club Eibar until June.

 Sergio Francisco subsequently alternated between the second tier and Segunda División B, representing Onda, Real Unión, Zamora, Lorca Deportiva and Gimnàstic de Tarragona.
 On 18 June 2005, he scored two of his three goals as a professional in a 4–4 home draw with Recreativo de Huelva.

 In August 2005, after being deemed surplus to requirements by Gimnàstic, Sergio Francisco returned to Unión.
 He was part of the squad that promoted to the second division in the 2008–09 season but contributed rarely to this feat due to an anterior cruciate ligament injury.

 On 2 February 2011, Sergio Francisco signed with fourth-division Sestao.
 On 28 June, he equalised a 2–2 draw against Montañesa which assured promotion in the play-offs.

 Sergio Francisco retired in June 2012 aged 33, his last club being amateurs Laudio.